AI agents, applied

 Figure 1

-Everyone is using agentic AI now.
+Everyone is using “agentic” AI now (claude desktop, openclaw etc).
 How do I do that?
 Should I do that?
-What is the least worst way to extract value from The Machine without divulging all my secrets to the Man?
+What is the least worst way to extract value from The Machine without divulging all my secrets to The Man?
 This notebook collects agent-generic knowledge; later I put it to work running LLMs locally on a Mac and with specialized coding and mathematics agents.

 1 Vocabulary